 “Being forced to stay at home helped me realize I could be creative in a way I hadn’t even imagined was possible.”

-Schall had always been obsessed with interior design, reading stacks of shelter magazines and poring over blogs and Pinterest. “[Being stuck at home] helped me understand that the design of your home has such a connection to your physical, mental, and emotional well-being,” she explains.
+Schall had always been obsessed with interior design, reading stacks of shelter magazines and pouring over blogs and Pinterest. “[Being stuck at home] helped me understand that the design of your home has such a connection to your physical, mental and emotional well-being,” she explains.

 The first thing she did was pare down.
 “When you’re not feeling well, one thing that can be daunting is trying to keep your space clean and tidy.
 It’s hard to find the energy.
 When you have fewer things around, you have less to worry about cleaning.”

 She didn’t get rid of everything, of course.
 She made the space calmer, opting for a neutral, monochromatic color palette.
 With the help of some peel and stick wallpaper for ease and some neutral paint, the walls were transformed into a calm and comfortable haven.
 She focused on showcasing her furniture, mid-century pieces she had collected for years and upholstered with stylish fabrics carefully picked out to withstand her two dogs, Soleil and Lily, who bring her a lot of joy and comfort.
 She upcycled most of her furniture herself, but if she did purchase something new, she made sure it was high-end from somewhere like Lulu & Georgia.
 This meant that she only purchased/upcycled what she really needed and she could be proud of everything in her home.
 She got rid of clutter and instead filled her vintage apartment with cut branches, fresh flowers, and living plants.
 “To bring the outside in when I can’t get outdoors enough,” she says.